 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post at no cost to you.
 Thanks for helping to support our blog.

-We started by painting it with Annie Sloane Old White Paint.
+Next, we started by painting it with Annie Sloane Old White Chalk Paint.
 We weren’t trying for an exact perfect finish but did put two coats of paint on it over two days to allow for a good drying time.
 I actually kind of liked it like this but Mike had bigger plans for it.

 After the paint was dry, Mike lightly distressed it with fine grade sandpaper.
 He focused on the edges to give it a naturally worn look.
 Next, he wiped the piece down with a soft cloth to remove all the dust.
 To finish it off and seal in the chalk paint he went over the entire piece with Annie Sloane clear wax and then buffed it with a soft cloth.